-Digia employs around one thousand experts in Finland, Sweden, Norway, Germany, Russia, China and the United States.
-The company is listed on the NASDAQ OMX Helsinki exchange (DIG1V).
+Digia employs around one thousand experts in Finland, Sweden, Norway, Germany, Russia, China, South Korea and the United States.
+Digia is listed on the NASDAQ OMX Helsinki exchange (DIG1V).

 Our vision is to be the most highly recommended IT software and services company in Finland.
 We are also pursuing strong international growth in our Qt business.
 The Group’s parent company is Digia Plc.
-The parent company is domiciled in Helsinki and its registered office is at Valimotie 21, FI-00380 Helsinki, Finland.
+The parent company is domiciled in Helsinki and its registered office is at Valimotie 21, 00380 Helsinki.

-The consolidated financial statements include the parent company Digia Plc and subsidiaries in which the parent company directly or indirectly controls more than 50 per cent of the votes associated with shares or over which the parent company otherwise exercises control.
+The consolidated financial statements include the parent company, Digia Plc, and all 100% owned subsidiaries.
 Acquired subsidiaries are consolidated using the cost method, according to which the assets and liabilities of the acquired entity are measured at fair value at the time of acquisition, and the remaining difference between the acquisition price and the acquired shareholders’ equity constitutes goodwill.
 In accordance with the exemption permitted by IFRS 1, acquisitions prior to the IFRS transition date have not been adjusted to correspond to the IFRS principles.
 Their values remain unchanged from Finnish Accounting Standards.
 Subsidiaries acquired during the fiscal period are included in the consolidated financial statements as of the date of acquisition, while divested subsidiaries are included until the date of divestment.
 Intra-Group transactions, receivables, liabilities, unrealised margins and internal profit distribution are eliminated in the consolidated financial statements.
 The profit for the period is divided between the parent company shareholders and the minority.
 The minority interest is also presented as a separate item within shareholders’ equity.

-As of 1 January 2014, the Group has applied the following new or amended standards and interpretations:
+As of 1 January 2015, the Digia Group has applied the following new and amended standards:

-The preparation of financial statements under IFRS means that Group management must necessarily make certain estimates and judgments concerning the application of the accounting principles.
-Information about such considerations made by the management when applying the corporate accounting principles with the greatest influence on the figures presented in the financial statements are explained under the item "Accounting policies requiring consideration by management and crucial factors of uncertainty associated with estimates".
+The preparation of financial statements under IFRS means that Group management must necessarily make certain estimates and judgements concerning the application of the accounting principles.
+Information about such considerations made by the management when applying the corporate accounting principles with the greatest influence on the figures presented in the financial statements are explained under the item ‘Accounting policies requiring consideration by management and crucial factors of uncertainty associated with estimates’.

-Since the beginning of 2014, Digia reports on two segments: Qt and Domestic.
+Digia reports two business segments: Qt and Domestic.
 The Qt segment includes Digia's international Qt software business.
 The Domestic segments includes all other business operations in Finland and Sweden.